AayushPat/grand-caverns-3d-model/README.md

 Overview

+Proccess_data.py was used to convert the grandcaverns.las file into a .txt file that could be read by netlogo3d as well as subsample the data because using everysingle point in the grand caverns point cloud was way too laggy for my laptop to run.

 This project simulates bat behavior and the spread of white-nose syndrome (WNS) in Grand Caverns, a real cave located in Grottoes, Virginia.
 The simulation was built as part of the Haynes Scholars program at JMU during our freshman year and aims to model how bat populations interact with their environment and how disease spreads through their movement patterns.

 Purpose